 Where do I place a wager?

 Live teller wagering windows and self-service terminals are located throughout the racetrack.
 The self-service touch screen terminals are easy to use.
-Just insert a betting voucher, winning mutuel ticket, NYRA Cash Card or NYRA Rewards Card and enjoy the convenience and privacy of do-it-yourself wagering.
+Just insert a betting voucher, winning mutuel ticket, cash (where available), or swipe your NYRA Cash Card or NYRA Bets Account Card and enjoy the convenience and privacy of do-it-yourself wagering.
 Always double check your tickets before leaving the window or self-service terminal.

 Vouchers can be purchased at all windows; vouchers and NYRA Cash Cards can be purchased at voucher selling windows.
 Each individual race page has a listing of all wagers offered in that race.

-How do I open a NYRA Rewards account?
+How do I open a NYRA Bets account?

-NYRA Rewards offers four easy sign-up options for new members: Online Instant Sign-Up, by mail, fax, or stop by a NYRA Rewards Information Booth at any live NYRA race meet or simulcast facility.
+NYRA Bets offers four easy sign-up options for new members: Online Instant Sign-Up, by mail, fax, or stop by a NYRA Bets Information Booth at any live NYRA race meet or simulcast facility.
 Click here for more information.

 How much do I have to bet?